How to move Taskbar on Chromebook (and make it better)

 4. Enable all 3 flags and restart your Chromebook.move taskbar chromebook

 And, on that note, we can conclude this article.
 Thank you for reading and don’t forget to share your thoughts on ChromeOS.
 Do you mind the limited customization options?
-Tell us in the comments section below or reach us on Twitter and Facebook.
+Tell us in the comments section below.